 COUNTY APPEALS BOARD

-1 Vacancy.
-Applicant must be a member of one of the construction trades (building, structural, architectural, plumbing, engineering, or mechanical).
+1 Vacancy – applicant must be a member of one of the construction trades (building, structural, architectural, plumbing, engineering, or mechanical).
 This Board receives and rules on appeals of orders, decisions or determinations made by the building official and/or fire marshal relative to the application and interpretation of the building construction and maintenance codes as adopted by the county, with responsibility to publish all findings.
-Board meets as needed and members serve a three-year term.
+Board members meet on an as-needed basis and serve a three-year term.
 Executive-appointed.

 DEVELOPMENT STANDARDS TECHNICAL ADVISORY COMMITTEE (TAC)

-4 Vacancies.
+4 Vacancies – 1 current member eligible to reapply.
 Applicants must have professional expertise that relates to development standards.
 The TAC (1) reviews and recommends, for County Executive consideration, all proposed new, and proposed revisions to, Whatcom County Development Standards, and (2) hears and recommends, for subsequent County Executive consideration, appeals to Technical Administrator Final Decisions.
 The TAC operates to ensure compliance with land use regulations and comprehensive plans.
-Seven members meet as needed and serve a maximum of two 2-year terms.
+Seven members meet on an as-needed basis and serve a maximum of two 2-year terms.
 Executive-appointed.

 DRAYTON HARBOR SHELLFISH PROTECTION DISTRICT

-1 vacancy, 4-year term.
+4 vacancies, 1 current member eligible to reapply, three 4-year terms and one partial term ending 1/31/2025.
+Meets quarterly.
 Members must have a direct interest in the shellfish protection district.
 Duties are to advise the County Council on the proposed actions and operations relating to the restoration of water quality in the Drayton Harbor Shellfish Protection District.
-Meets quarterly.
 Council-appointed.

 FOOD SYSTEM COMMITTEE

-3 Vacancies.
-Positions are fishing industry rep, Labor issues rep, and export sales farming rep. The committee’s purpose is to draft, implement, provide oversight for, and regularly update a county-wide food system plan to strengthen our local and regional food system.
-Nine members meet monthly and serve a four-year term.
+4 Vacancies – 3 current members eligible to reapply.
+Positions are nutrition/public health rep, natural resources rep, local sales farming and export sales farming.
+The committee’s purpose is to draft, implement, provide oversight for, and regularly update a county-wide food system plan to strengthen our local and regional food system.
+Nine members meet monthly and serve a four-year term. .
 Executive-appointed.

 HORTICULTURE PEST AND DISEASE BOARD

-1 Vacancy, 2-year term.
+3 Vacancies, current members eligible to reapply, 2-year terms.
+Meets quarterly.
 The Board is created to enable Whatcom County to more effectively control and prevent the spread of horticultural pests and diseases.
 Members shall be residents of the county, shall own land within the county and shall be engaged in the primary and commercial production of a horticultural product or products.
 The Board shall have the following powers and duties.
 1. Receive complaints, 2.
 Inspect 3.
 Enforce 4.
 Employ persons and purchase goods and equipment as necessary, 5.
 Educate the public, and 6.
 Administrate.
-Meets quarterly.
-Council-appointed.
+Council-appointed

 MARINE RESOURCES COMMITTEE

-2 Vacancies.
-Applicant positions include economic interest and conservation/environmental interest.
+2 Vacancies – 1 current member eligible to reapply.
+Applicant positions include scientific experience and citizen at large.
 The Committee, guided by sound science and the needs of the Northwest Strait marine ecosystem, and consideration for the citizens of Whatcom County, will address local marine issues and recommend remedial action to local authorities.
 The committee will build awareness of issues, and gather support for remedies.
-Members meet monthly on the first Thursday and serve a four-year term.
+Members meet monthly on the first Thursday and serve four-year terms.
 Executive-appointed.